zulip/zulip-mobile/docs/howto/debugging.md

 To use it, start the app.
 (Either in the emulator, or see [here][chrome-devtools-device] for additional instructions to do this on a physical device.)
 Then, [open the Developer Menu][dev-menu].
-Here, select "Debug JS Remotely".
+Here, select "Debug" (formerly "Debug JS Remotely").
 This will open a new tab in your browser, at http://localhost:8081/debugger-ui .
 Go to this tab and open the developer console.

 This console will show all console debug output from your app, which means that you can debug the app with statements like